GjorgievFilip/Quantum-Computers/ProjectDescription.md

 ### Englisch:
 **Project Goals:**
-Enlighten the reciver vith a website about space spiking his interest on that topic.
+Enlighten the receiver vith a website about space spiking his interest on that topic.

 **Non-Goals:**
-Make the website a gimmiky clump of coode no one really understands.
+Make the website a gimmiky clump of code no one really understands.

 ---